-For ones less mana, Triumph offers the power of Radiant Destiny— +1/+1 for a chosen subtype—without the extra fluff.
-That's a powerful boost, especially considering the early period Triumph debuted in, just note it can potentially strengthen enemy soldiers as well.
+For one less mana, Triumph offers the power of Radiant Destiny—+1/+1 for a chosen subtype—without the extra fluff.
+That's a powerful boost, especially considering the early period Triumph debuted in; just note that it can potentially strengthen enemy soldiers as well.
 But in timeless formats like EDH, the chances of you facing the same devoted tribal deck are slim, making it a negligible drawback.

 5. Urza's Incubator